Hammer, Sickle and Four logo

 39. 39.
 Presenting the social revolution in Vietnam as if it were simply a bourgeois-democratic struggle for national liberation was characteristic of reformist groups like the SWP, to facilitate its alliances with Democratic liberals in the antiwar movement (while for groups like the Shachtmanite International Socialists it reflected virulent anticommunism).

 40. 40.
 In April 1982, the Argentine military dictatorship under General Leopoldo Galtieri, hoping to divert radicalizing workers’ struggles, launched a military adventure invading the Falkland/Malvinas islands in the South Atlantic.
 The sparsely populated islands, whose English inhabitants (there was virtually no Argentine population there) mainly lived off sheepherding, had been under British rule since 1833, while “recovering the Malvinas” has been a mainstay of Argentine nationalism for decades.
 Amid jingoistic hysteria in London and nationalist fervor in Buenos Aires, the two militaries fought a naval war in which the British overpowered the Argentine forces.
-In the conflict between imperialist Britain and Argentina, an intermediate capitalist power, did not affect the latter’s right to self-determination, the international Spartacist tendency called for a policy of revolutionary defeatism on both sides.
+In the conflict between imperialist Britain and Argentina, an intermediate capitalist power, that did not affect the latter’s right to self-determination, the international Spartacist tendency called for a policy of revolutionary defeatism on both sides.
 See “Sink Thatcher!
 Sink the Junta!”
 Workers Vanguard No. 306, 28 May 1982.
 The support by the nationalist Argentine left for the junta’s ill-fated invasion meant that instead of the generals being overthrown by a workers uprising, popular outrage over the senseless slaughter and military corruption was capitalized on by the conservative bourgeois opposition led by the Radical Civic Union of Raúl Alfonsín, which came to office in the 1983 elections.